jasonftl/football-match-tracker/README.md

 - Highlights teamwork, effort, and key moments
 - Takes 5-15 seconds to generate

-**Important Privacy Note:**
+**Privacy Note:**
-- **Match data including player names is sent to AI service**
+- Match data (including first names) is sent to OpenRouter's AI service
-- Data may be used by AI provider for model training
+- Data may be processed by the AI provider for improving their models
-- **You must notify parents/guardians that you will be using first names (not full names) and that AI may use this data for training**
+- Use first names only (not full names) to minimize identifiable data
-- Consider data sensitivity before generating AI reports
-- Feature is optional - traditional export still available
+- Traditional export is always available without using AI

 #### Reset Match